thetastate1/RedSeaHA/README.md

 "message":"auto mode enabled successfully"
 }
 ```
-More payloads are included in the comment nodes of the flow
+More payloads and endpoints are included in the comment nodes of the flow.

 Keen to collaborate and work out more endpoints, refine flow, optimise install, test lights etc.